-To bolster customers' participation, several government authorities and regulators have launched websites and programs to educate customers the benefits of retail choice in energy markets \cite{powertochoose, powertochooseNYS, energymadeeasy, ofgem18compare}.
-Recently, a number of start-up companies emerged to capitalize the opportunities of retail choice in energy markets by providing assistance services and online tools to automatically determine the best energy plans for customers as well as offering personalized selection advice.
+To bolster customer participation, several government authorities and regulators have launched websites and programs to educate customers on the benefits of retail choice in energy markets \cite{powertochoose, powertochooseNYS, energymadeeasy, ofgem18compare}.
+Recently, a number of start-up companies emerged to capitalize on the opportunities of retail choice in energy markets by providing assistance services and online tools to automatically determine the best energy plans for customers and to offer personalized selection advice.
 These assistance services and online tools are integral to the success of retail choice in energy markets by automating the confusing and complex decision-making processes of energy plan selections.
-In the future, household PVs, batteries, and smart appliance will optimize their usage and performance in conjunction with energy plan selection.
+In the future, household PVs, batteries, and smart appliances will optimize their usage and performance in conjunction with energy plan selection.
 Therefore, we anticipate the importance of proper decision-making processes for energy plan selection in energy markets with retail choice.

-There are several challenging research questions arisen in the decision-making processes for energy plan selection:
+There are several challenging research questions arisen in the decision-making processes for energy plan selection: \begin{enumerate}